Raphsant/reactgithub/README.md

 # hub-app

-NEW IN VERSION 0.2
+NEW IN VERSION 0.3

--TO DO MODULE
+USER LOGINS NOW PROPERLY IMPLEMENTED, USERS CAN NOW CHANGE THEIR CITY WHENEVER THEY WANT ACCOUNT PAGE
--YOU CAN LOG IN AND TRANSFER YOUR TO-DOS TO ANOTHER BROWSER
+ELECTRON APP (NOW IT WORKS ON DESKTOP)

 React app created for the Code sprint class